 The fiscal 2010 budget eliminated lottery local aid and additional assistance and created a new local aid funding source called unrestricted general government aid.
 This account is now the other major component of direct local aid, providing unrestricted funds for municipal use.
-The fiscal 2012 budget provided for cities and towns to receive \$898.9 million in unrestricted general government aid.
-The Governor's fiscal 2013 budget recommendations propose to spend \$833 million in unrestricted general government aid, with the ability to spend an additional \$65 million should surplus funds be available at the end of fiscal 2012.
-The fiscal 2013 budget passed by the House of Representatives on April 25, 2012 proposes to spend \$898 million for unrestricted general government aid.
+The fiscal 2013 budget provided for cities and towns to receive \$898.9 million in unrestricted general government aid, with funding allocated to ensure level funding to fiscal year 2012 levels to all municipalities.

 Property Tax Limits.
-In November, 1980, voters in the Commonwealth approved a statewide tax limitation initiative petition, commonly known as Proposition 21⁄2, to constrain levels of property taxation and to limit the charges and fees imposed on cities and towns by certain governmental entities, including county governments.
-Proposition 21⁄2 is not a provision of the state constitution and accordingly is subject to amendment or repeal by the Legislature.
+In November, 1980, voters in the Commonwealth approved a statewide tax limitation initiative petition, commonly known as Proposition $2\frac{1}{2}$, to constrain levels of property taxation and to limit the charges and fees imposed on cities and towns by certain governmental entities, including county governments.
+Proposition $2\frac{1}{2}$ is not a provision of the state constitution and accordingly is subject to amendment or repeal by the

+Legislature.
 Proposition 21⁄2, as amended to date, limits the property taxes that may be levied by any city or town in any fiscal year to the lesser of (i) 2.5% of the full and fair cash valuation of the real estate and personal property therein or (ii) 2.5% over the previous year's levy limit plus any growth in the tax base from certain new construction and parcel subdivisions.
 The law contains certain voter override provisions and, in addition, permits debt service on specific bonds and notes and expenditures for identified capital projects to be excluded from the limits by a majority vote at a general or special election.
 Between fiscal 1981 and fiscal 2012, the aggregate property tax levy grew from \$3.347 billion to \$12.5 billion, a compound annual growth rate of 4.34%.